BatmanNet: Bi-branch Masked Graph Transformer Autoencoder for Molecular Representation

+At the beginning of the decoder, we first use a Feature Reordering layer (as shown in Figure~\ref{fig2}) that concatenates the embeddings of unmasked nodes and edges from the encoder and masked tokens of removed nodes and edges, recovering their order in original input graphs by adding corresponding positional embeddings.
+Afterwards, the decoder uses the same transformer-styled architecture as the encoder to obtain the node embedding and edge embedding.

-\textbf{Reconstruction Target.} The node and edge branches of BatmanNet reconstruct molecules by predicting all features of masked nodes and edges, respectively.
-The features of node (atom) and edge (bond) we used in BatmanNet are deferred to Appendix A2.
-A linear layer is appended to each decoder's output, and its output dimension is set as the total amount of the feature size of either atom (for node branch) or bond (for edge branch).
-Both the reconstruction tasks of nodes and edges are high-dimension multi-label predictions, which can alleviate the ambiguity problem discussed by~\cite{32} where a limited number of the atom or edge types are used as the node/edge level pre-training targets.
-The pre-training loss is computed on the masked tokens similar to MAE~\cite{39}, and the final pre-training loss $\mathcal{L}_\text{pre-train}$ is defined as:
+\textbf{Reconstruction Target.} BatmanNet's node and edge branches reconstruct molecules by predicting all features of masked nodes and edges, respectively.
+The features of node (atom) and edge (bond) we used in BatmanNet are referred to in Supplementary Section 2.1.
+A linear layer is appended to each decoder's output, and its output dimension is set as the total amount of the feature size of either atoms (for node branch) or bonds (for edge branch).
+Both the reconstruction tasks of nodes and edges involve high-dimension multi-label predictions, which can alleviate the ambiguity problem discussed by~\citep{rong2020self} where a limited number of the atom or edge types are used as the node/edge level pre-training targets.
+The pre-training loss is computed on the masked tokens similar to MAE~\citep{he2022masked}, and the final pre-training loss $\mathcal{L}_\text{pre-train}$ is defined as:

 where $\mathcal{L}_\text{node}$ and $\mathcal{L}_\text{edge}$ are the loss functions of the node branch and edge branch. $\mathcal{V}_\text{mask}$ and $\mathcal{E}_\text{mask}$ represent the set of masked nodes and edges, respectively. $\mathcal{L}_\text{ce}$ is the cross entropy loss between predicted node features $\boldsymbol{p}_{v}$ and corresponding ground-truth $\boldsymbol{y}_{v}$ or predicted edge features $\boldsymbol{p}_{(u,v)}$ and corresponding ground-truth $\boldsymbol{y}_{(u,v)}$.